pop up image

 Contrary to the common belief that we should multitask to finish more work, limiting your WIP will actually let your team members focus on single tasks until their completion.

-While being focused, your team will be able to achieve excellence through flow and deliver work much faster.
+While being focused, your team will be able to achieve excellence through flow efficiency and deliver work much faster.

 However, limiting work in progress will not be enough to build a sustainable pull system.
 You will also need to limit the time a single item can spend in your system.

 This limit may vary depending on the size of a task, and it will serve as a requirement.
-If you forget to do so, some tasks may spend a great amount of time in progress and reduce flow efficiency.
+If you forget to do so, some tasks may take a great amount of time in progress and reduce flow efficiency.

-Advantages of Using a Pull System
+What Are the Advantages of Using a Pull System?

 Unlike push systems, which force team members to work on multiple tasks, a pull system lets team members focus on a single work item at a time.
 This approach allows a work unit to: